 Open Educational Resources, or OER, are materials such as full textbooks, course content, videos, images, and more created specifically to be available for free use by students and instructors.
-To be true OER, users should be able to access the materials without a paywall or any other subscription, free or otherwise, and must meet the 5Rs:
+To be fully open OER, users should be able to access the materials without a paywall or any other subscription, free or otherwise, and must meet the 5Rs:

 View the PDF below for a larger version.

 Provides a cost savings to students